RoturTW/docs/my-account/friend-notes.md

 ## Limits

 * Maximum note length: 300 characters.
-* Notes must be plain text — no formatting or markup is interpreted.
+* Notes must be plain text, no formatting or markup is interpreted.
 * Each user can have one note entry; rewriting the note replaces the previous text.

 ---

 ## Who Can Use Friend Notes?

-Any paid subscription tier → includes Friend Notes Free accounts → not available
+Any paid subscription tier → includes Friend Notes<br>
+Free accounts → not available

 Subscribe here to unlock this feature: